jeffa5/jeffa5.github.io/content/blog/2025-03-02-matrixdir.md

 Then we can have viewers of this data, like what I've thought about with [Chatters](https://github.com/jeffa5/chatters), that can view messages from any chat system.

 But of course, I don't want to create another standard for messages themselves.
-Matrix does have a nice 'bridge' concept to integrate with other chat systems which gives me confidence that the Matrix format would be a suitable one for the messages.
+The [Matrix protocol](https://matrix.org/) does have a nice ['bridge'](https://matrix.org/ecosystem/bridges/) concept to integrate with other chat systems which gives me confidence that the Matrix format would be a suitable one for the messages.
-I imagine writing programs that synchronise messages from their respective chat servers and map them into the matrix format before storing.
+I imagine writing programs that synchronise messages from their respective chat servers and map them into the matrix format before storing on the filesystem.

 ## High level architecture